Le Cahier bleu: Story

-Chapter 1 tells the story of two friends, Victor and Armand, who see a young lady, Louise, in her flat whilst the Paris Métro has broken down just outside.
+Chapter 1 tells the story of two friends, Victor and Armand, who see a young lady, Louise, in her flat whilst the Paris Metro broke down just outside.
 They immediately fall in love with her.
 However whilst Armand meets her soon after seeing her, Victor does not meet her until later in the chapter.
 Having met her later on, he then gets acquainted with her.
 Chapter 1 ends by Louise discovering a diary, Le Cahier bleu, in her post box.

 Chapter 2 is a re-run of events from chapter 1, except there is one major difference - the reader discovers that Victor has been cataloguing all the events of chapter 1 in his diary (which is the one that Louise finds at the end of chapter 1 - her discovering the diary was not Victor's intention - he did not put it in her postbox).
 It transpires that Victor has followed her during chapter 1 - Juilliard has used a paralipsis, in that Victor was there all along during chapter 1, but was just outside the diegesis.
 Chapter 2 ends with Louise having finished reading the diary.

 Chapter 3, opens with Pauline, Louise's older sister, and Victor in the Juge d'Instructions.
 It has turned out that Armand has died and that Victor is a possible suspect for his death.
 Louise's reaction to the diary is one of anger - she cannot believe that Victor would do such a thing as create a diary of all he did with her.
 Victor thinks all is well between Louise and him, however her reaction is a negative one.
 Victor asks Louise's older sister, Pauline, why Louise reacted in that way.
 Pauline, having read the diary, does not think it is as bad as Louise thinks, nevertheless, Pauline advises Victor to forget about Louise.